 With LoD Rapid Fire, you will typically have about 3-4 APS thanks to Pain Enhancer and each of your lasers will hit about 10 enemies, resulting in more than 200% max HP restored per second.

 Reach the necessary Cooldown Reduction for permanent Vengeance (37% with a perfect Dawn).

 Apply Pain Enhancer to everything.

 Recast Rapid Fire to snapshot the Attack Speed and hold on for dear life.

-Activate your defensive/utility skills where necessary.
+Activate your defensive and utility skills when necessary.

 I played this build in one season, and honestly, that was one season too many.
 Now it's useless, but it could always make a comeback.
 You never know...